stephenberry/repe/README.md

 ### Query Length

 `query_length` indicates the length in bytes of the query.
-A value of `-1` (wraps to largest uint64_t) denotes that no length is provided and the message termination will be determined some other way, such as the end of a valid parse.
+A value of `-1` (wraps to largest uint64_t) denotes that no length was provided and the message is in an invalid state.

 ### Body Length

 `body_length` indicates the length in bytes of the body.
-A value of `-1` (wraps to largest uint64_t) denotes that no length is provided and the message termination will be determined some other way, such as the end of a valid parse.
+A value of `-1` (wraps to largest uint64_t) denotes that no length was provided and the message is in an invalid state.

 If `body_length` is set to zero, the body section is omitted.
 Implementers must ensure that actions requiring a body (e.g., `set`, `call`) are not used with `body_length` zero, and respond with an appropriate error if such a mismatch occurs.